ChatSecure/ChatSecure-Push-Server/README.md

 Note that we store the APNS certificate contents in `APNS_CERTIFICATE` and use the `post_compile` hook to copy its value into a certificate file.

 To add commands that should be run before the `Procfile` is invoked, see `./bin/post_compile`.
 Currently we invoke `manage.py migrate`.

+#### Develop

+Use Foreman to locally run the application in the heroku environment.

+    $ foreman start

 #### Deploy